 The cost of software development is difficult to estimate at its outset due to the unpredictable nature of the development process.
 This is why many ecommerce developers use Agile methodology, which breaks the project down into short-term deliverables that help to estimate costs accurately.
 This means that each small job has a fixed-price and critical features can be prioritized over those that do not justify their cost.

 2. Should I have an in-house development team or outsource to a custom software development company?

 The perceived benefit of having an in-house team over outsourcing is the higher degree of control over the team and the project, while outsourcing is usually seen as a low-cost alternative.

 However, why not get the best of both worlds with a dedicated team?
 Outsourcing development companies can purpose-build a team for your project, based on your requirements and with as much or as little involvement from you as you see fit.
 This dedicated team is an extension of your own workforce, complete with robust communication channels and its own management structure, with you at its head.

 3. If I don’t know much about technology, how can I choose the right partner?

 Even with little technical knowledge, it is possible to find out quite a lot about potential partner companies online.
 Check their portfolios and any reviews from previous clients or even contact companies that they have worked with in the past to find out about their experience.
-Compare several possible vendors and trust your gut, after doing your research.
+Compare several best ecommerce software development companies and trust your gut, after doing your research.